ViktoriaRo/Syntax-analyzer/Peer-review report.md

 ### General characteristics
 * How fast it works:

 It works fast enough.
 No problems at this step.
 * How easy was it to launch the program:

-In the README.md I found explicit steps of installation dependences and lounching program.
+In the `README.md` I found explicit steps of installation dependences and launching program.
 Program also conatins requirements.txt that makes it easy to set requirements
 * How easy it was to read and understand the code:

 Code contains docstrings which describe function behavior -> it is esy to understand code.
 * Any other comments of general nature, with examples as needed:

 Tests doesn't cover all functionality that was mentioned in task.
 Better add tests that demonstrate that all language constructs are parsed well

-##Error #1(wrong output value)
+## Error #1(wrong output value)
 If you try to test program on following code:
 ```angular2html
 from time import time